glennj/exercism.io/kotlin/complex-numbers/README.md

 # Complex Numbers

+Welcome to Complex Numbers on Exercism's Kotlin Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 A complex number is a number in the form `a + b * i` where `a` and `b` are real and `i` satisfies `i^2 = -1`.

 `a` is called the real part and `b` is called the imaginary part of `z`.